tatsuya/effective-java/chapter-4.md

 - Constructors must not invoke overridable methods, directly or indirectly.
 - If you implement Cloneable or Serializable in a class designed for inheritance, you should be aware that because the clone and readObject methods behave a lot like constructors.
 - Prohibit subclassing in classes that are not designed and documented to be safely subclassed.

+## Item 18: Prefer interfaces to abstract classes

+The Java programming language provides two mechanisms for defining a type that permits multiple implementations: interfaces and abstract classes.
+The most obvious difference between the two mechanisms is that abstract classes are permitted to contain implementations for some methods while interfaces are not.
+A more important difference is that to implement the type defined by an abstract class, a class must be a subclass of the abstract class.
+Any class that defines all of the required methods and obeys the general contract is permitted to implement an interface, regardless of where the class resides in the class hierarchy.
+Because Java permits only single inheritance, this restriction on abstract classes severely constrains their use as type definitions.

+While interfaces are not permitted to contain method implementations, using interfaces to define types does not prevent you from providing implementation assistance to programmers.
+You can combine the virtues of interfaces and abstract classes by providing an abstract *skeletal implementation* class to go with each nontrivial interface that you export.
+By convention, skeletal implementations are called AbstractInterface, where Interface is the name of the interface they implement.
+For example, the Collections Framework provides a skeletal implementation to go along with each main collection interface: AbstractCollection, AbstractSet, AbstractList, and AbstractMap.